-Starting January 2020, HERC will begin its revised seminar series on cost-effectiveness analyses with VA data.
-The purpose of this seminar series is to introduce researchers to conducting cost-effectiveness analyses and budget impact analyses of healthcare interventions in VA.
+The purpose of the cost-effectiveness analyses with VA data seminar series is to introduce researchers to conducting cost-effectiveness analyses and budget impact analyses of healthcare interventions in VA.
 Cost-effectiveness and budget impact analyses are two types of decision analysis techniques.
 Cost-effectiveness is a method to assess the comparative impact of different interventions on cost and health effect.
 The information produced by a cost-effectiveness analysis can be used by decision makers in allocating scarce healthcare resources to interventions that provide the most health benefit per dollar spent.
 Budget impact analyses serve as a complement to cost-effectiveness analyses.
 In the likely event that an intervention is cost-effective but not cost-saving, a budget impact analysis can provide decision makers with estimates of the budget and sub-budget impacts of the intervention.
 Therefore, a cost-effectiveness analysis is used to determine whether an intervention is high-value and a budget impact analysis is used to determine whether an intervention is affordable.
-This HERC seminar series will provide an overview of the decision analysis landscape and methods to operationalize cost-effectiveness and budget impact analyses.
+This HERC seminar series provides an overview of the decision analysis landscape and methods to operationalize cost-effectiveness and budget impact analyses.

 Target audience: This seminar series is primarily designed for researchers who would like an introduction to methods of cost-effectiveness analysis and budget impact analysis as applied to health services and medicine.